geoand/docker-events/README.md

     $ ./gradlew shadowJar

-The uber-jar ends-up in the `build/libs` directory
+The uber-jar ends-up in the `docker` directory

 ## Run locally